How a Product Designer Renovates Her Kitchen

 This was Jo’s third renovation, so she came to the table with plenty of experience—and advice for first-timers.
 Namely, write everything down!
 Communication discrepancies are natural, so the best way to avoid them is to put everything in an email—and send follow-ups as needed.
 “I took the entire contract and expanded on it, because I didn’t want there to be any gaps,” she said.

 Her attention to detail paid off: “I love being in the new space, it’s enabled me to have more family celebrations.”

 Bonus: Jo painted the sliding doors in the adjacent dining space herself.
 They open up into a big walk-in closet.

 Style finds: Kitchen cabinets: 21st Century Cabinetry.
 Oversized white glass tile backsplash: Home Depot.
 Blue penny tile backsplash: Bargain Tile.
 Bamboo shelves modified by contractor: Kitchen Edge.
 Cork floor: Globus Cork.
 Glass cabinet pulls: Restoration Hardware.
-Refrigerator and dishwasher: Samsung.
-Stove: Blue Star.
+Refrigerator and dishwasher: Appliances Connection.
+Stove: Appliances Connection.

 Find out how much it costs to renovate a kitchen in New York City.